Your Scouting Journey, Your Achievement Pathway

 - Personal reflection on development through the SPICES, and understanding of the Promise and Law and inclusion of others.

 (For release January 2021)

 Outdoor Adventure Skills (OAS) are the link between adventurous activities experienced through the youth program, they provide:

 - A progressive pathway to access and build skills for a range of activity streams and areas.

-- There are detailed requirements for each stage.
-Once all requirements within a stage have been assessed by a qualified person, a Scout will be presented with the badge for that stage.
+- There are detailed requirements for each Stage.
+Once all requirements within a stage have been assessed by a suitably skilled person, a Scout will be presented with the badge for that stage.